istarwyh/writingHelper/README.md

 ## how to activate me
 Just install me and write in a `.txt` file in English.

-**Enjoy!**

 ## **Bug**:-(

-for word completion, after we use "tab" key, the collocation completion more than what we need.
-So now the word completion is just a hint.:-(
+for word completion, after we use "tab" key, the result of collocation completion more than what we need.:-( Currently, we can use "tab" key and use "Backspace" key and use "tab"/"<-" Key to resolve this problem.
+Welcome to report more problems or give me more issues~The **Enjoy!**

 ----------------

 # To Developer & Committer: